 - Because knotless braids don’t use synthetic hair throughout the entire braid, they have a sleeker, more natural look.

-- Since knotless braids have no extensions at the root, there’s more flexibility in styling.
-With less scalp tension, you can put your hair up without waiting for your roots to loosen.
+- Since a knotless style has no extensions at the root, there’s more flexibility in styling.
+With less scalp tension, you can put your curls up without waiting for your roots to loosen.